ribbit56/ThemeColors/README.md

 - **Complementary**: Colors opposite each other on the color wheel, providing high contrast and visual impact
 - **Analogous**: Colors adjacent to each other on the color wheel, creating a harmonious and cohesive look
 - **Triadic**: Three colors evenly spaced around the color wheel (120° apart), offering balanced contrast
-- **Split-Complementary**: A base color and two colors adjacent to its complement, providing balance with less tension
 - **Tetradic**: Four colors arranged in two complementary pairs, offering rich color possibilities
 - **Monochromatic**: Variations in lightness and saturation of a single color, creating a cohesive look